cyberark/secretless-broker/demos/conjur-oss/INSTRUCTIONS.md

 |App Namespace|The Kubernetes namespace where the application pods reside.|`${APP_NAMESPACE}`|
 |App Service Account Name|The Kubernetes service account assigned to the application pods.|`${APP_SERVICE_ACCOUNT_NAME}`|

+NOTE: Code snippets provided in this document can be executed in a BASH shell or equivalent.
+Environment variables are used to represent required values that you'll need to provide.
+These required values will be used to generate other values via environment variable substitution e.g. `CONJUR_APPLIANCE_URL=https://${OSS_CONJUR_SERVICE_NAME}.${OSS_CONJUR_NAMESPACE}.svc.cluster.local`.
+There'll also be code snippets that can be used to generate Conjur policy, Kubernetes resource manifests and carry out actions.

+### env.sh

-Let's capture all these values in a file called `./env.sh`.
+Let's capture all these values in a file called `env.sh`.
 It'll be sourced by other code snippets in this document.
 Below we show an example.
 Set these variables to reflect your environment.

 ```bash
 #!/usr/bin/env bash